kingyo1205/photo-metadata/README.md

 ## Notes

 ExifTool is required.
 This library uses [ExifTool](https://exiftool.org/) as an external command to process image and video metadata.

 ---

+### About AI-assisted Code Generation

+Some parts of the code in this repository were generated or assisted by AI tools such as ChatGPT and Gemini CLI.
+No generated content that cannot be used in open-source projects like LMArena is included.

+---